JG MillerFACULTY INFO

 His horn teachers include Peter Kurau, James Thatcher, Daniel Katzen, and the late Kendall Betts.

-With as much time as he spends on the road, there’s no place quite like home: he enjoys spending time at home with his wife, two children, and dog in Maryland.
+With as much time as he spends on the road, there’s no place quite like home: he enjoys spending time at home with his wife, three children, and dog in Maryland.
 His hobbies include St. Louis baseball, eSports, and visiting public museums and national parks.